mlg-blog/mlg-blog.github.io/_drafts/2021-07-20-subnetwork-inference.md

 Ok, 1D regression is fun, but we’re of course interested in scaling this to more realistic settings.
 In this second experiment, we consider the task of image classification under distribution shift.
 This task is much more challenging than 1D regression, so the model that we use is significantly larger than before: we use a ResNet-18 model with over 11 million weights, and, to remain tractable, we do inference over as little as 42 thousand (which is only around 0.38%) of the weights, again found using Wasserstein minimisation.

-We consider five baselines: the MAP estimate, a diagonal Laplace approximation over all 11M weights, Monte Carlo (MC) dropout over all weights ([Gal and Ghahramani, 2015](https://arxiv.org/abs/1506.02142)), Variational Online Gauss-Newton (short VOGN, [Osawa _et al._ (2019)](https://arxiv.org/abs/1906.02506)), which estimates a factorised Gaussian over all weights, a Deep Ensemble ([Lakshminarayanan _et al._, 2017](https://arxiv.org/abs/1612.01474)) of 5 independently trained ResNet-18 models, and Stochastic Weight Averaging Gaussian (short SWAG, [Maddox _et al._ (2019)](https://arxiv.org/abs/1902.02476)), which estimates a low-rank plus diagonal posterior over all weights.
+We consider five baselines: the MAP estimate, a diagonal Laplace approximation over all 11M weights, Monte Carlo (MC) dropout over all weights ([Gal and Ghahramani, 2015](https://arxiv.org/abs/1506.02142)), Variational Online Gauss-Newton (short VOGN, [Osawa _et al._, 2019](https://arxiv.org/abs/1906.02506)), which estimates a factorised Gaussian over all weights, a Deep Ensemble ([Lakshminarayanan _et al._, 2017](https://arxiv.org/abs/1612.01474)) of 5 independently trained ResNet-18 models, and Stochastic Weight Averaging Gaussian (short SWAG, [Maddox _et al._, 2019](https://arxiv.org/abs/1902.02476)), which estimates a low-rank plus diagonal posterior over all weights.
 As another baseline, we also consider subnetwork inference with a _randomly selected subnetwork_ (denoted _Ours (Rand)_), which will allow us to assess the impact of how the subnetwork is chosen.

 {% include image.html
     name="Figure 8"
     ref="benchmarks" alt="Example images from the (top) rotated MNIST and (bottom) corrupted CIFAR-10 benchmarks.
 (Top) An image of the digit 2 is increasingly rotated.
 (Bottom) An image of a dog is increasingly blurred." src="subnetwork-inference/benchmarks.png"
-    width=400
+    width=450
 %}

 We consider two benchmarks for evaluating robustness to distribution shift which were recently proposed by [Ovadia _et al._ (2019)](https://arxiv.org/abs/1906.02530) ([Figure 8](#figure-benchmarks)): firstly, we have rotated MNIST, where the model is trained on the standard MNIST training set, and then at test time evaluated on increasingly rotated MNIST digits (as for example shown for the digit 2 in [Figure 8](#figure-benchmarks), top); and secondly, we consider corrupted CIFAR-10, where we again train on the standard CIFAR-10 training set, but then evaluate on corrupted CIFAR-10 images; the test set contains over a dozen different corruption types, with five levels of increasing corruption severity (in this example, the image of a dog in [Figure 8](#figure-benchmarks), bottom, is getting more and more blurry from left to right).